-The most beautiful part of our country is its rich and varied culture.
-Every festival imaginable is celebrated here with great pomp and joy.
+The best part about our country is its varied and rich culture.
+Every festival is celebrated here with great pomp and joy.
 And above all, with a great spirit of togetherness and love!
 From Navratri, Dhanteras, Eid, Christmas to Gudi Padwa, India embraces all festivals with open arms.
 And one such festival coming soon is Karva Chauth.
 Yes!
 It is the festival of love!
 The festival conducted by women for the safety, well-being and long lives of their husbands.
 This festival is mostly observed by Punjabi and Sikh women.
-Today, this festival is celebrated in a grand style and is even depicted in movies as a larger-than-life phenomenon.
+Today, Karva-Chauth is celebrated in a grand style and is even depicted in movies as a larger-than-life phenomenon.
 But, where and how did the festival of Karva Chauth really begin?
 Read on to know more!

 The Meaning of ‘Karva Chauth’

 The term Karva Chauth can be broken into two parts.
-Karva which refers to ‘a small earthen pot of water’ and Chauth which means ‘fourth’ in Hindi.
-This serves as a reference to the fact that the festival falls on the fourth day after the full moon in the month of Kartik.
+Karva which refers to ‘a small earthen pot of water’ and Chauthwhich means ‘fourth’ in Hindi.
+This serves as a reference to the fact that the festival falls on day four after the full moon in the month of Kartik.
 This festival originated and came to be celebrated only in the northern part of the country.
 But do you know why the festival is celebrated?

 The Story Behind it